Polidea/recycler-view-adapters/README.md

 # Extended RecyclerView Adapters

-Library contains set of custom RecycleView Adapters that extending base adapter functionality.
+The library contains a set of custom RecycleView Adapters that extend base adapter functionality.

 Demo using `BaseStickySectionRecyclerViewAdapter`